Volunteers with the Junior Achievement program taught third-graders at Margaret Mead Elementary School how a city functions.

 District efforts focus on three interconnected goal areas:

 Provide sustainability instruction to all students.
 Students learn through instruction on conservation and natural resources in science, social studies and other areas.
-Support and encourage school participation in programs like Washington Green Schools and Sustainability Ambassadors.
+Support and encourage school participation in programs, such as King County Green Schools Program and Sustainability Ambassadors.

 Genevieve Menino, a teacher at Juanita High School participated in an